Studies and continuing education in environmental genomics and system biology

 - Sarah Schuhmacher & Dominique Wildi (2015): Quantifizierung der mikrobiellen Populationen in der Rhizosphäre von Weizen.

-The following bachelor’s theses have been completed to date in the areas covered by the Research Group for Environmental Genomics and Systems Biology:
+The following bachelor’s theses have been completed to date in the areas covered by the Environmental Genomics and Systems Biology Research Group:

 - Mirjam Kurz (2018): Evidence for hybridization between exotic Fagus orientalis and native Fagus sylvatica in a forest stand of Switzerland.